ycpcs/cs340-fall2015/lectures/lecture12.md

 The `assoc` function updates a map by changing or adding a key/value association.

 The `dissoc` function updates a map by removing a key/value association.

+The `contains?` function can be used to check to see whether a map has a particular key.

+The `get` function retrieves the value associated with a specified key.